xpmethod-workshops/dhsi-coding-fundamentals/README.md

   - text manipulation
   - code and data

+Afternoon (1:30pm-4:00pm)
+- Begin projects.

+Belaid Moa (A Compute Canada Analyst) has offered to come in and do a quick "How to use our servers" which would give them the possibility of increase computing power.
+It could be part of day 3.

 Python Workbench.
 There was a little bit of carry over from the previous day and following this they were introduced to PyCharm CE (It was available on all the platforms and has a clean interface).
 At noon they were